 Boudicca was married to Prasutagus, ruler of the Iceni people of East Anglia.
 When the Romans conquered southern England in AD 43, they allowed the king to continue to rule.
 However, when Prasutagus died the Romans decided to rule the Iceni directly and confiscated the property of the leading tribesmen.
 They are also said to have stripped and flogged Boudicca and raped her daughters.
 These actions exacerbated widespread resentment at Roman rule.
 The queen led a major uprising against occupying Roman forces, and her warriors successfully defeated the Roman Ninth Legion and destroyed the capital of Roman Britain, then at Colchester.
 They went on to destroy London and Verulamium (St Albans).
 Thousands were killed.
 Finally, Boudicca was defeated by a Roman army led by Paulinus.
 Many Britons were killed and Boudicca is thought to have poisoned herself to avoid capture.
-Travel to Britain with Far Horizons!
+Travel to England with Far Horizons!